AudreyLL88/MS3__Sante/README.md

 * The user can access this functionnality through the navigation bar.
 * When clicked, a modal appears and ask for confirmation.
-* If confirmed, the user is redirected towards the landing page.
+* If confirmed, the user is redirected towards the landing page with an alert confirming that the user is logged out.

 *Features only for the admin (all of the above plus the following)*